joepalmo/NASASARP2020/README.md

 By using data analysis and visualization in python coupled with some NASA satellite data, I was able to link the spike to a wildfire in Southern California that was raging at the time.

-The code that I wrote contains
+The code that I wrote contains:

--Data wrangling of our huge, ~5000 line and ~200 column database.
+Data wrangling of our huge, ~5000 line and ~200 column database.
 It contains air composition data for over 100 compounds, taken over 11 years (~40 flights!) in the Los Angeles Basin.

--Introductory scatterplots that allow easy and quick comparison between a variety of variables along 4 axes (x, y, color, point size).
-This was essential for me when I was getting started and had to identify potentially interesting projects within the daunting database.
+Introductory scatterplots that allow easy and quick comparison between a variety of variables along 4 axes (x, y, color, point size).
+This was essential for me when I was getting started and had to identify potentially interesting projects within the dauntingly large database.

--
+3D Mapping code which was useful in visualizing flight paths and the mapping out various compositions over their duration.

+And more!